 While VICH GL 49 covers most of the Australian recommended considerations in terms of the analytical methodology used to quantify veterinary drug residues, there are some additional considerations that are unique to Australia.
 These additional methodological considerations are detailed in this document.

 This guideline is only intended to apply to analytical procedures that have been developed for the evaluation of veterinary drug residue methods (assays developed to determine residues in marker residue depletion studies).
 It is not intended to define the criteria needed for validation of regulatory monitoring assay procedures.

 Residues data are used to establish maximum residue limits, demonstrate compliance with existing maximum residue limits, determine appropriate withholding periods and determine export slaughter intervals.
 In addition to the residues data that support registration of veterinary products that are used in or on food-producing species, you should provide a description of the analytical methods used to generate the residues data.

 When developing analytical methods for a veterinary drug substance, the method(s) should:

 - have the ability to determine (identify, quantify and confirm) all the components included in the residue definition or marker residue

 - be specific enough that interfering substances never exceed 30% of the limit of analytical quantitation

 - cover all tissues or commodities that may be obtained from treated animals.

 Analytical methods currently available for determining residues of veterinary drugs are as follows:

 The choice between bioassays, immunological tests and instrumental methods will depend on the suitability of the respective methodologies for the task at hand.
 Circumstances will dictate which of the method types is appropriate.
-The APVMA’s preference is for an instrumental method that is specific and quantitative.
+The Australian Pesticides and Veterinary Medicines Authority's (APVMA) preference is for an instrumental method that is specific and quantitative.